Pjirlip/Pillager/README.md

 </br></br>

 ### FFmpeg
 You need to import a compiled version of [FFmpeg](https://ffmpeg.org/) to build the source code.
 I don't want to ship FFmpeg with my source code because of licence problems, so please accept this workaround.
 FFmpeg is licenced under [GPLv2](http://www.gnu.de/documents/gpl-2.0.de.html) (or [PGPv3](http://www.gnu.de/documents/gpl.de.html)).
 I don't own anything about FFpmeg.
 All copyrights belong to their respective owners.
 If you want to know more about the licensing of FFmpeg look [here](https://ffmpeg.org/legal.html).
+If you wan't to distribute Pillager with FFmpeg includet, then of curse you need to accept their Licence Agreements too!
 </br></br>